Sheila Caine Cancer Survivorship Fund

 Helping meet the needs of cancer patients throughout treatment and beyond

 The Sheila Caine Cancer Survivorship Fund was established in loving memory of Sheila Caine by her sister and brother-in-law, Ellen and Patrick Conway, MD.
-The fund will be used to help offer ongoing support of Gundersen Health System’s Cancer Survivorship Clinic.
+The fund is used to help offer ongoing support of Gundersen Health System’s Cancer Survivorship Clinic.

 About the Clinic